callumkift/DataEngChallenge/README.md

 |dn5qhxwn7|[34.846980571746826,-85.22354364395142]      |[4.760932818313025,3.9249413541340807]|3501 |

 # 6)
-To save dataframe to parquet file, give an `outputDirectory` as an argument the main-method
+To save dataframe to parquet file, give an `outputDirectory` as an argument when running the job.

 # 7) Additional Analysis